freistli/AdvancedRAG/blogs/IntegrateCSVQEtoCopilotStudio.md

     }

  Using this method, we can easily integrate the specific RAG capability to our own service, such as Copilot Studio.
+Before that, let's publish the service first.

-### Publish and Use in Copilot Studio
+### Publish to Azure

 We have different methods to release docker as an app service.
-Here are the generate steps when we use Azure Contain Registry and Azure Container App:
+Here are the generate steps when we use Azure Contain Registry and Azure Container App.

 a.
-Create Azure Container Registry resource [ACRNAME], upload your docker image to it.
+Create Azure Container Registry resource [ACRNAME], upload your tested docker image to it.
 The command is:

     az login
     az account set -s [your subscription]
     az acr login -n [ACRNAME]
-    docker push [ACRNAME].azurecr.io/docker_image:tag
+    docker push [ACRNAME].azurecr.io/dockerimage:tag

 b.
 Create an Azure Container App, deploy this docker image, and deploy it.
 Don't forget enable Session Affinity for the Container App.

-To automate the Azure Container App deployment, I provided a bash file in the repo.
+To automate the Azure Container App deployment, I provided [deploy_acr_app.sh](https://github.com/freistli/AdvancedRAG/blob/main/deploy_acr_app.sh) in the repo.

 To use it:

     chmod a+x deploy_acr_azure.sh
-    deploy_acr_azure.sh [suffix number]
+    ./deploy_acr_azure.sh [suffix number]

+Note: for more details about this sh, can refer to [this guideline](https://learn.microsoft.com/en-us/azure/container-apps/tutorial-code-to-cloud?tabs=bash%2Ccsharp&pivots=acr-remote).

 After around 7~8 minutes, the Azure Container App will be ready.
 You can check the output and access it directly:

 <img src="./media/4.png" width="500"></img>

-Note: To protect your container app, can follow this guide to enable authentication on it.
+To protect your container app, can follow this guide to enable authentication on it.

 [Enable authentication and authorization in Azure Container Apps with Microsoft Entra ID](https://learn.microsoft.com/en-us/azure/container-apps/authentication-entra)

+### Integrate into Copilot Studio